Platelet counting in venuous blood and PRP

-The PC100 Platelet Counter is intended to count the number of platelets per nanolitre in venous whole blood (in EDTA).
-The count is relevant for patients with bleeding disorders, blood disorders, bone marrow disorders and those undergoing chemotherapy, as well as to measure the platelet count of processed platelet rich plasma.
+The PC100 Platelet Counter is intended to count the number of platelets per nanolitre in venous whole blood (in EDTA) and PRP.
+The count is relevant for patients with bleeding disorders, blood disorders, bone marrow disorders and those undergoing chemotherapy.
+The platelet count of PRP is relevant for regenerative applications.

 Fast & easy medical grade platelet counting

-The platelet counter is positioned in line with major key trends on the medical (devices) market: a shift from second line care to first line care closer to the patient / home.
+The platelet counter is positioned in line with major key trends on the medical (devices) market: a shift from second line care to first line care closer to the patient.
 By having count results instantly it has the potential to enable innovations in personalised medicine, reduce health care costs and the ability to measure in (remote) locations without well established medical infrastructure.

 Platelet counting application examples

-The platelet counter can offer quick insight in the exact platelet/thrombocyte concentration per nanolitre of whole blood or platelet rich plasma.
+The platelet counter can offer quick insight in the exact platelet/thrombocyte concentration per nanolitre of whole blood or PRP.

 Jaw reconstructions – sinus lifting – tooth extractions – periodontology

 Knee replacements – hip replacements – shoulder replacements – bone reconstruction – spinal fusion – achilles rupture